 Hotel Rival is a highly rated hotel that offers more of a boutique feel with a lot of character.
 Many of the hotel’s rooms have balconies with fantastic views of the city.

-This LGBT friendly hotel is closer to Stockholm’s gay bars down in the Södermalm area.
-It’s perfect for quick access to the city’s most popular gay cruising bar, which I’ll mention later in this gay guide!
+This LGBT-friendly hotel is closer to Stockholm’s gay bars down in the Södermalm area.
+It’s perfect for quick access to the city’s most popular gay cruising bar, which I’ll mention later in this guide.

 Stockholm Gay Travel Experiences

 Gay travelers will find that Stockholm has a huge variety of things to do, no matter the season.
-Here are some of my favorites and recommendations.
+Here are some of my favorites local spots.

 Monteliusvägen is a stunning viewpoint trail and lookout point where you can get the absolute best views of Stockholm.
-The view of the city is particularly beautiful at night when the lights of the city reflect on the water.
+It’s particularly beautiful at night when the lights of the city reflect on the water.

 I loved Monteliusvägen so much that I came back a second time to take some more photos before I left Stockholm.
 To get there, you’ll need to travel up some relatively steep roads.
 It’s easy to do with a Bird Scooter or even on foot.

 You’ll find work from all sorts of world-renowned photographers at Fotografiska.
 And while specific exhibits change, they’re all extraordinary.

-The Fotografiska building also a gorgeous rooftop bistro with great views of the city.
-It’s a great place to grab something to eat afterward
+The Fotografiska building also has a gorgeous rooftop bistro with great views of the city.
+It’s a great place to grab something to eat afterward.

 Walk Around Gamla Stan